lobbywatch/website/README.md

 > 2017 is the year of the Rooster, starting from January 28th, and ending on February 15th, 2018.

-A Lobbywatch Prototype build with React.js and the [next.js](https://github.com/zeit/next.js/) Framework.
+Lobbywatch.ch build with React.js and the [Next.js](https://github.com/zeit/next.js/) Framework.

 ## Prerequisites